Fedosin/installer/docs/user/openstack/README.md

 * Deploys 3 master nodes
 * Once the masters are deployed, the bootstrap instance is destroyed
 * Deploys 3 worker nodes
-* The OpenShift UI is served at `https://<cluster name>-api.<cluster domain>` (but you need to create that DNS record yourself)

-The installer should finish successfully, though it is still undergoing development and things might break from time to time.
-Look for a message like this to verify that your install succeded:
+Look for a message like this to verify that your install succeeded:

 ```txt
 INFO Install complete!